pagekeysolutions/pkos/docs/blog/22-vga-regs/index.md

 ### Before

 I ended up changing the main branch at some point to allow you to get back into text mode without brekaing anything when you hit ESC.
-Unfortunately, this completely scrambled out drawings:
+Unfortunately, this completely scrambled our drawings:

 ![Graphics Mode, Before](./img/02-before.png)